Heritage Park Improvements, an AAHC Community Initiative

 Heritage Park is a 364 acre county park in south Oconee between Watkinsville and Madison.
 The facility has miles of trails, a large covered arena and 30+ stall barn surrounded by acres of wide open meadow, as well as various buildings of historical significance that have been moved to the park from around the county.
 There are hiking, biking, and horse riding trails.
 The equestrian trails are VERY WELL maintained by a group of dedicated horse back riders/volunteers and many members of the local community ride there regularly.
 Parking and the trails are free and easy to access.
 You can read more about the park and look at the park trail map on the Oconee County Parks & Recreation website for Heritage Park.

-Although Heritage has a lot of great features, it is not being used to its full potential.
+Heritage has a lot of great features, it is not being used to its full potential.
 The AAHC team has a vision for its use and is currently working with Oconee Parks and Rec on a written proposal to offer solutions and fundraising ideas to Oconee Board of Commissioners.
 If you are interested in getting involved with this project, continue reading to learn about volunteering opportunities.

 Heritage Park has HORSE STUFF?

 Many members of the local horse community are either not aware that the Heritage Park covered arena exists, that the park has equestrian facilities, or are aware of the park but know that the arena is not horse-friendly.